rush2912/rush2912/README.md

-- 👋 Hi, I’m @rush2912
+- 👋 Hi, I’m @rush2912 from Bangalore, India
-- 👀 I’m still figuring out what I'm interested in
+- 👀 I’m interested in machine learning and business analysis
-- 🌱 I’m currently pursuing mechanical engineering in NITK Surathkal, India
+- 🌱 I’m an undergrad at NITK Surathkal majoring in mechanical engineering
+- 🤝 Hit me up if you wanna collab on some cool projects!

 <!---